 - If an order cannot be delivered due to wrong address or maximum delivery attempts exceeded

 - If a discount needs to be applied to a specific product of a purchased order.
-How to apply a discount after an order is placed?
+How do I apply a discount after an order is placed?

-It is important that the Shopgate system gets notified about a canceled order.
+It is important that the Shopgate system gets notified about a cancelled order.

 - Shopware 4